 You could also develop an "incomeadjusting" withdrawal strategy.
 If your investments are doing well, you can take more.
 If they aren't doing as well, you take less.
-Remember that planning to take out some tax-paid capital
+Remember that planning to take out some tax-paid capital will not be subject to taxes but will

+increase your monthly cash flow.

 Also, look into a T-SWP or

 Systematic Withdrawal Plan is

 available from mutual fund companies

 that results in the withdrawal of both

 capital and earnings.
 When your

 withdrawal rate is less than the rate

 of your earnings, you will continue to

 experience growth in your asset base.

 Your taxes are also deferred.
 Be sure

 to talk to a financial advisor about this.